The Speech, the voice is a continuous sound, whose shaping and articulation is the result of precise and unwell-known operations.

 In fact, the phonatory apparatus contains two sound sources:

-# quasi-periodic source:
+# A quasi-periodic source:

 The vocal cords in vibration.